top of page

 Mont Saint-Michel, North of France

 My husband had never been, but I'd been at least a couple of times already, so we did what I call "the abridged tour".
-Back in the '90s and early 2000's you used to be able to park all the way up to the base of the 'Mont' - literally this area is like a mountain, you'll read why.
+Back in the '90s and early 2000's you used to be able to park all the way up to the base of the entrance, but every morning and every evening the parking lot would be flooded by the tides, so cars had to be up and out by a certain time.

 Imagine how many vehicles ended up in the sea!

-So now you can park a ways away and walk across a long foot bridge or take a horse and carriage to the base.
-We chose to take the carriage in and walk the return.
-Every clippity clop of the horse towards the mountain base the rain started pouring in harder and harder.
+Now, you can park a ways away and walk across a long foot bridge or take a horse and carriage to the base.

 We took some obligatory pictures, walked about fifty feet up into the rainy, slippery, tourist filled madness, and said "ok, let's go!" and walked back down towards our car.

 BUT, on a nice day it's worth the hike to the top where you will be rewarded with enjoyable outdoor cafes and restaurants to quench the thirst you will surely develop on your march uphill.
-Skip the line to get in by buying your ticket in advance here.

 Dinan, North of France